GoogleCloudPlatform/dotnet-docs-samples/retail/interactive-tutorial/TestResourcesSetupCleanup/README.md

 Run the `RemoveTestResources.cs` to perform the following actions:
     - remove all objects from the GCS bucket <BUCKET_NAME>,
     - remove the <BUCKET_NAME> bucket,
-    - delete all products from the Retail catalog.
     - remove all objects from the GCS bucket <EVENTS_BUCKET_NAME>,
     - remove the <EVENTS_BUCKET_NAME> bucket,
-    - remove dataset `products` along with tables
+    - remove dataset `products` along with tables,
-    - remove dataset `user_events` along with tables
+    - remove dataset `user_events` along with tables,
+    - delete all products from the Retail catalog

 ```
-$ dotnet run -- RemoveTestResources.cs
+$ dotnet run -- RemoveTestResourcesTutorial
 ```